Trey Martinez Fischer: Legislative career

 Martinez Fischer was first elected to the seat of District 118 in the Texas House of Representatives in 2000.
 In 2011, he was the lead Democratic author on HB 3727, the Boeing Bill.
 As a result of this bill, Air Force One will be refitted and repaired in San Antonio.

 He was selected by then House Speaker Joe Straus to sit on the Select Committee on Transparency in State Agency Operations, and the Select Committee on Redistricting during the first called special session of the 83rd Legislature.

-On February 17, 2015, Martinez Fischer was defeated in a special election by fellow Democratic House colleague Jose Menendez for the District 26 seat in the Texas Senate.
-The regular election was hotly contested, with Martinez Fischer earning a double-digit lead over his opponent.
-In a special runoff election marked by low turnout among Democratic voters and unprecedented participation by San Antonio Republicans, Menendez edged out Martinez Fischer.